Pam Royle: Television

 Royle began her TV career in Hong Kong, where she also trained the voices of radio and TV presenters.
 On her return to the UK, she joined Tyne Tees Television in 1983 as a weather presenter.
-She later moved to Central Independent Television as a continuity announcer before working as a weather and travel correspondent for ITN World News covering Europe and, on the evening of the 1987 General Election, the world.
+She later moved to Central as a continuity announcer before working as a weather and travel correspondent for ITN World News covering Europe and, on the evening of the 1987 General Election, the world.
 After this, she joined ITN as a graduate news trainee.

 By 1987, Royle had been recruited by LWT as part of the launch presenting team for LWT News.
-She later became a chief anchor for the short-lived magazine programme, Friday Now.
+She later became a chief anchor for the short-lived LWT magazine programme, Friday Now.
 She rejoined Tyne Tees in 1989 as a main presenter of the nightly news magazine programme, Northern Life, alongside Paul Frost.
 She continued as the main presenter when the programme became Tyne Tees Today and also presented the North edition of Tyne Tees News.

 In 1996, following the arrival of Mike Neville, she became a bulletin presenter and main stand-in anchor for Neville.
-Three years later, she presented the programme's short-lived lifestyle spin-off Primetime, which in spite of good ratings was axed after just four weeks on air.
+Three years later, she presented the programme's short-lived lifestyle spin-off Primetime, which in spite of good ratings was cancelled after just four weeks on air.

 She became the presenter of the North edition of North East Tonight in 2005 following the introduction of the two sub-regional versions of the programme.
-Royle moved to the South edition in September 2006.
-The North and South editions ended on 13 February 2009.
+Royle moved to present the South edition in September 2006.
+The separate North and South editions ended on 13 February 2009.

-As of 25 February 2009, Royle additionally presents Lookaround on ITV Border following major cutbacks.
+From 25 February 2009, Royle additionally presented Lookaround on ITV Border following a merger of the news operations of ITV Tynes Tees and Border.

-In January 2013 North East Tonight would be relaunched as ITV News Tyne Tees.
+In January 2013 North East Tonight was relaunched as ITV News Tyne Tees.

 Alongside her work on the news, Royle has worked on a number of other regional programmes on ITV Tyne Tees including Your Town on the Telly, Whether or Not with Bob Johnson, Northern Skies and North East Today.
 In January 2009 she presented the feature series Our Gardens which aired on both editions of North East Tonight.

-For more than 20 years Royle has been Mother of the Chapel for ITV Tyne Tees and latterly ITV Border for the National Union of Journalists representing members in all areas of their work and negotiating at national level on their behalf.
+For more than 20 years Royle was Mother of the Chapel for ITV Tyne Tees and latterly ITV Border for the National Union of Journalists, representing members in all areas of their work and negotiating at national level on their behalf.

-Pam celebrated 21 years as a newsreader in the North East in September 2010.
+Royle celebrated 21 years as a newsreader in the North East in September 2010.

-In 2018, Pam reduced her workload from five to four days.
+In 2018, Royle reduced her workload from five to four days.

 Royle retired from ITV on 26 March 2021.

 Charity work

-Royle is a patron of the Great North Air Ambulance Service (GNAAS), North East Ladies Day (NELD), Durham St John Ambulance, radio stations TFM and Magic 1170's "Cash for Kids", Evening Chronicle's "Sunshine Fund", and Evening Gazette's "Make a Child Smile".
+Royle is a patron of the Great North Air Ambulance Service (GNAAS), North East Ladies Day (NELD), Durham St John Ambulance, radio stations TFM and Greatest Hits Radio Teesside's "Cash for Kids", Evening Chronicle's "Sunshine Fund", and Evening Gazette's "Make a Child Smile".
 Royle also helped to promote the work of the Salvation Army for sixteen years and was a member of the advisory board.